 I can’t believe they are selling guns here.

 Next day we go to Balacar.
 We catch a collective / mini-van to the Red Cross hospital.
 Then we catch a combo taxi that holds 4 passengers and you share the fare for 30 Pesos per person.
 We arrive in town which is about 40 km out of Chetumal.
-The driver asks me where I want to go “The lake of the 7 colours” I tell him.
+The driver asks me where I want to go to “The lake of the 7 colors” I tell him.
 So he charges us another 15 Pesos to take us a few streets.

-We are asked to pay 10 Pesos to go into the restaurant / complex which has one other table dining! – I decline and tell him we are paying to eat.
+We are asked to pay 10 Pesos to go into the restaurant/complex which has one other table dining! – I decline and tell him we are paying to eat.

 Explorason wants a swim, but it starts to rain.

 He slips on the slimy floor and slides into the lake.
 We laugh as he gets his swim.